Multi-granularity Knowledge Transfer for Continual Reinforcement Learning: Experiments

 \textbf{Continual Learning Performance.} Table \ref{tab: cl_metric} shows the evaluation results in terms of CL metrics.
 The average performance metric clearly demonstrates \ourm{}'s superiority in task sequence with diverse tasks, significantly outperforming other baseline methods.
 The forward transfer metric is particularly important, as it measures the capacity of an agent to utilize knowledge from previous tasks.
 All baselines, with the exception of \ourm{}, present forward transfer metrics of less than or equal to zero.
-This suggests that traditional approaches struggle to transfer previously acquired knowledge to new and diverse tasks effectively.
+In addition, the average performace of \ourm{} is more than twice that of the best baseline.
+This suggests that traditional approaches struggle to transfer previously acquired knowledge to new tasks effectively.
 Baselines that rely on regularization strategies, such as FT-L2, or parameter isolation techniques, like PackNet, may even hinder the learning of new tasks.

-In contrast, \ourm{} exhibits robust transfer performance, underscoring the benefits of transferring high-level policies.
+In contrast, \ourm{} exhibits positive transfer performance, underscoring the benefits of transferring coarse-grained policies.
 When examining the forgetting metrics, FT, FT-L2, and PackNet show relatively low scores.
 This can be attributed, in part, to their emphasis on model stability.
 However, a more critical factor is their inherently lower performance on subsequent tasks, such as Task 2, Task 3, and Task 4.
 Although \ourm{} does not achieve the lower score in the forgetting metric, its exceptional forward transfer capability and strong average performance accentuate its proficiency in handling diverse task sequences.
-Note that \ourm{} does not resort to fine-tuning strategy in this experiment, although it could be employed in situations where minimizing forgetting is a priority.
-The above findings highlight \ourm{}'s potential to markedly enhance the adaptability and longevity of reinforcement learning agents, positioning it as a highly viable solution for dynamic and diverse tasks.
+Note that \ourm{} does not resort to fine-tuning strategy in experiments to focus on coarse-grained knowledge transfer, although it could be employed in situations where minimizing forgetting is a priority.